HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - INP is generally strong on desktop across most major platforms, suggesting that modern JS stacks and browser improvements are helping responsiveness.
 - LCP is the biggest differentiator-platforms that ship fast themes and tightly controlled app ecosystems tend to score better.
-- WooCommerce has scale, but not automatic speed: its CWV pass rates lag behind SaaS-heavy ecosystems, which is consistent with its infinite customizatio" nature.
+- WooCommerce has scale, but not automatic speed: its CWV pass rates lag behind SaaS-heavy ecosystems, which is consistent with its infinite customization nature.

 ### Year-over-year movement